vashineyu/DRL_Project03_MultiAgentRL/README.md

 In this environment, two agents were playing the tennis together.
 The goal of the game is to keep the ball bounce between agent's rackets and won't fall on the ground or hit out of bounds. <br>

 State
-* For each agent, 24 variables corresponding to the position and velocity of the ball and racket.
+* For each agent, 8 variables (24 values of a single vector) corresponding to the position and velocity of the ball and racket.
 Note, each agent receives its own local observation.

 Action
 * For each agent, two continuous actions are available: 1) movement toward/away the net, 2) jumping.
 The action space for all actions are ranged from -1 to +1.